Wheel Chair Transfers

 How to transfer a person using a mechanical lift:

 A mechanical lift is equipment that is used to move a person over a short distance.
 The lift can be electric or hand-powered.
 It can be attached to the floor, wall, or ceiling, or you may be able to move it from place to place.
-A lift can be used for a person who cannot stand up by himself or for a person who is too heavy to be lifted easily.
+A lift can be used for a person who cannot stand up by himself or herself or for a person who is too heavy to be lifted easily.
 It can also be used for a person who is unable to help with the move.

 - How to move a person into a wheelchair:

 - Correctly attach the sling's hooks, straps, or chains to the lift.
 Lift the person by pumping the lift or turning it on.
-Ask the person to keep still while he is being lifted.
+Ask the person to keep still while he or she is being lifted.

 - How to move a person out of a wheelchair: